electrickery/pxdisk_mega/epspMessageSpec.md

 nnnnnnnn.eee is the filename in 8.3 format, sss are the three lowest bytes of an int (as returned by the SD-library.)
 This allows eight files in a 128 byte text block.
 Nice thing is the PX8/4 screen is eight lines high too.
 The three int bytes are converted to a decimal value.
+The PX-4 application PFDIR4 pauses after each part, ENTER or SPACE fetch the next part.
+Any other key aborts the program.

 ### M